probablyquill/EdgePolling/README.md

 pip3 install -r requirements.txt -y
 ```

-This system also requires a MySQL installation, with a created database.
+This system also requires a MySQL installation, with an existing database.
 User permissions can be configured as needed.

 The config_example.json file has an example configuration file which must be updated to suit your installation.